astcon/docker-recipes/hops/README.md

 `3.20`, `20200130`, `3`, `latest` | `20200130` | `hops-dv-difx-tc-3.20swc`

-In general, although a Docker image is immutable, building a new image is not even when using the same Dockfile.
+In general, although a Docker image is immutable, building a new image is not even when using the same Dockerfile.
-Nevertheless, by following Project Laninakea's best practices and using the Laniakea base image, building a HOPS container using this Dockerfile should be reproducible.
+Nevertheless, by following Project Laniakea's best practices and using the Laniakea base image, building image with this Dockerfile should be reproducible.
-Non-reproduciblity is considered a bug in Project Laniakea, please report Non-reproduciblity issues to the maintainer.
+Non-reproducibility is considered a bug in Project Laniakea, please report non-reproducibility issues to the maintainer.

 [1]: https://hub.docker.com/repository/docker/astcon/hops